sinusphi/venvipy/README.md

 ```
 $ (your_env_name) pip install PyQt5
 ```
-Then clone or download the source repository and change to `venvipy` directory.
+Then clone or download the source repository and cd into the venvipy folder.
 Finally run:
 ```
 $ (your_env_name) python venvi.py
 ```

-#### Known issues
+### Known issues

-It might be possible that when launching _VenviPy_ the first time on a machine you would have to choose the interpreter (which created the environment in which you're running _VenviPy_ in) manually to be able to use it.
+It might be possible that when launching _VenviPy_ the first time on a machine you would have to choose the interpreter (the one that created the environment in which you're running _VenviPy_ ) manually to be able to use it.

-For this just open the main menu and click on the `Add Interpreter` button in the upper right corner.
-Then select the correct python binary file (e.g. "/usr/local/bin/python3.x") and you'll be able to use the added interpreter to perform all tasks available in _VenviPy_.
+For this in the main menu click on the `Add Interpreter` button in the upper right corner.
+Then select the correct python binary file (e.g. "/usr/local/bin/python3.x") and you'll be able to use the added interpreter.

 ### **Contributing**

 Contributions are welcomed, as well as [Pull requests](https://github.com/sinusphi/venvipy/pulls), [bug reports](https://github.com/sinusphi/venvipy/issues), and [feature requests](https://github.com/sinusphi/venvipy/issues).